Skip to content

 Short answers, pulled from the story.

-Who opened the Brookings Papers on Economic Activity in 1970?
+When was the Brookings Papers on Economic Activity first published?

-How many Nobel Prize winners have contributed or discussed topics within the Brookings Papers on Economic Activity since its inception?
+How many Nobel Prize winners have contributed to the Brookings Papers on Economic Activity?